 As keen environmentalists, Aditi and Aaditya collaborate with different organisations as ambassadors for clean-up drives, recycling campaigns and tree planting events.
-As the Environment Coordinators at their school, they are involved in increasing awareness of climate change, plastic pollution, ocean conservation and biodiversity protection through talks and workshops in their school, neighbourhood and communities.

 From outer space our planet Earth is defined by its oceans, covering over 70% of our planet.
 The ocean produces at least 50% of the planet’s oxygen, it is home to most of earth’s biodiversity, and is the main source of protein for more than a billion people around the world.
 Oceanic currents are also vital for climate regulation, transporting heat from the equator to the poles which determines the weather and climate patterns that affect our day-to-day lives.